-Alligator River National Wildlife Refuge is a 154,000-acre refuge on the mainland portion of Dare and Hyde counties.
+Alligator River National Wildlife Refuge is a more than 154,000-acre refuge on the mainland portion of Dare and Hyde counties.
 It was established in 1984 to preserve and protect a unique wetland habitat type, the pocosin, and its associated wildlife species.
-Pocosin is a Native American word meaning ‘‘swamp-on-a-hill’’ and is characterized by poorly drained soils high in organic material.
-The Refuge's diversity of habitat types includes high and low pocosin, bogs, fresh and brackish water marshes, hardwood swamps and Atlantic white cedar swamps.
-Plant species include pitcher plants and sun dews, low bush cranberries, bays, Atlantic white cedar, pond pine, gums, red maple and a wide variety of herbaceous and shrub species common to the East Coast.
+Pocosin is a Native American word meaning ‘swamp-on-a-hill’ and is characterized by poorly drained soils high in organic material.
+The refuge's diversity of habitat types includes high and low pocosin, bogs, fresh and brackish water marshes, hardwood swamps and Atlantic white cedar swamps.
+Plant species include pitcher plants and sundews, low bush cranberries, bays, Atlantic white cedar, pond pine, gums, red maple and a wide variety of herbaceous and shrub species common to the East Coast.

-The refuge is one of the last remaining strongholds for black bear on the Eastern Seaboard, and it is part of a five-county area where endangered red wolves exist in the wild.
-It is home to concentrations of ducks, geese and swans, and its wildlife diversity also includes wading birds, shorebirds, American woodcock, raptors, American alligators, white-tailed deer, raccoons, rabbits, quail, river otters, and neotropical migrant song birds.
+The refuge has a large population of black bears and is one of the few locations where red wolves exist in the wild.
+It is a favorite of migratory ducks, geese and swans, and its wildlife diversity also includes wading birds, shorebirds, American woodcock, raptors, American alligators, white-tailed deer, raccoons, rabbits, quail, river otters and neotropical migrant songbirds.
 This wild Outer Banks attraction will put you in touch with parts of nature that city-bound people don't often have a chance to experience.

-To learn more about Alligator River National Wildlife Refuge, visit the U.S. Fish and Wildlife Service’s National Wildlife Refuges Visitor Center.
+To learn more about Alligator River National Wildlife Refuge, visit U.S. Fish and Wildlife Service’s National Wildlife Refuges Visitor Center at 100 Conservation Way in Manteo.
 The center’s exhibits offer information about Alligator River and 10 other refuges in northeastern North Carolina and southeast Virginia.
-This visitor center is on the north end of Roanoke Island, about a quarter-mile past the entrance to Fort Raleigh National Historic Site.
+This visitor center is on the north end of Roanoke Island, about 1/8th of a mile past the entrance to Fort Raleigh National Historic Site.
 Hours of operation are Monday through Saturday from 9 a.m. to 4 p.m. and Sunday from noon to 4 p.m.
-The staff that manages Alligator River Refuge also manages Pea Island National Wildlife Refuge on Hatteras Island.
+The staff that manages Alligator River National Wildlife Refuge also manages Pea Island National Wildlife Refuge on Hatteras Island.